janlelis/value_struct/README.md

 * __Freeze__ Automatically freeze new instances
 * __ToH__ #to_h for converting into a hash (if Ruby version below < 2.0)

-By default, only the DupWithChanges mixin gets included.
+By default, only the DupWithChanges and ToH mixins get included.

 ## Why?